Abnormal light propagation and the underdetermination of theory by evidence in astrophysics: Maxwell equations in flat spacetime and FLRW cosmology

 With the set of equations \eqref{Max2} in hand, we find that the magnetic field ${\bf B}$ follows the general wave equation

-(A similar equation can be found for the electric field ${\bf E}$; in the following we focus for simplicity only on the wave equation for ${\bf B}$.)
-Usually, \eqref{waveeq} is solved in terms of plane waves travelling to the speed of light (or, in relativistic vocabulary, on null geodesics).
-However, this wave equation has other possible solutions that present non-trivial behaviour.
-As an exemplification of this, in the following two subsections we consider two of these solutions---in the first case, the solutions involve second-order amplitude gradients; in the second, they involve second-order polarisation wave gradients.
+(A similar equation can be found for the field ${\bf D}$---we discuss this further below.)
+Usually, \eqref{waveeq} is solved in terms of plane waves travelling to the speed of light (or, in relativistic vocabulary, on null geodesics), as well as superpositions thereof.
+However, this does not necessarily allow one to appreciate how abnormal the light behaviour can be for some of those superposed solutions.
+As an exemplification of this, in the following two subsections we obtain two class of solutions to the Maxwell equations (without making any approximation)---in the first case, the solutions involve second-order amplitude gradients; in the second, they involve second-order polarisation wave gradients.
 Note, to repeat, that both of these classes of solutions (for the reasons articulated above) are solutions both of the Maxwell equations in flat Minkowski spacetime \emph{and} in the (curved) FLRW spacetime which we take to represent accurately the large-scale structure of our universe.